juestr/aoc-2022/README.md

 Each day's puzzle can be run as a standalone script without arguments.
 It accepts command line options for various instrumentations, see --help.

-runner.py contains common boilerplate and commandline parsing code.
+aoc_util.py contains common utils, boilerplate and a commandline runner.

-The puzzles were written using Python 3.11.
+The puzzles were written using Python 3.11, and are formatted by isort and black in default configurations.

 All dependencies can be installed by: